flechnical/PatBot/README.md

 ![general permissions](https://user-images.githubusercontent.com/3502217/57026173-6aaa6b80-6c39-11e9-87bb-e805486f0022.png)

 If you want to hide a private text channel we can set it so it only shows up to a member who is in a certain voice channel.
-Create the new text channel and make it a "Private Channel":
+To do this, create the new text channel and make it a "Private Channel":

 ![private text channel](https://user-images.githubusercontent.com/3502217/57026588-79dde900-6c3a-11e9-8f02-18bc37de3537.png)